-This easy shelled Edamame Salad with a citrus and honey ginger dressing is spoon licking good!
-One of my favorite shelled edamame recipes, this salad combines shelled edamame, fresh peppers, carrots and cucumbers all wrapped in an amazing sweet, sour with just-enough-spice dressing !!!!
+This easy shelled Edamame Salad with a citrus and honey ginger vinaigrette is spoon licking good!
+One of my favorite Asian salad recipes, this salad combines shelled edamame, fresh peppers, carrots, and cucumbers all wrapped in an amazing sweet, sour with just-enough-spice dressing !!!!

-But the real star of this salad is this citrusy, honey ginger dressing!
-Honestly, this dressing is something you’ll want to drizzle over darn near everything – fresh fish, grilled shrimp, other salads, grilled or roasted chicken, steamed or roasted veggies!
+But the real star of this salad is the dressing!
+Honestly, this ginger vinaigrette is something you’ll want to drizzle over darn near everything – fresh fish, grilled shrimp, other salads, grilled or roasted chicken, steamed or roasted veggies!
 With a jar of this zippy dressing in the fridge, summer meals are a no brainer!

 What you need to make this Edamame Salad:

 - red, orange or yellow bell peppers